How I built a Digital Journal app to digitize kids' Artworks

 import ParticleBG from './ParticleBG';

-• Set a constant for array of strings
+for array of strings

 const TEXTS = [